QuickBirdEng/XCoordinator/README.md

 * Provides **observables for presentation / dismissal** of views (E.g. block button until presentation is done).
 * Generic BasicCoordinator class suitable for most use cases and therefore **less** need to write your **own coordinators**.
 * Still full **support** for your **own coordinator classes** conforming to our Coordinator protocol.
-* Generic AnyCoordinator type erasure class encapsulates all types of coordinators supporting the same set of routes Therefor you can **easily replace coordinators**.
+* Generic AnyCoordinator type erasure class encapsulates all types of coordinators supporting the same set of routes.
+Therefore you can **easily replace coordinators**.
 * Use of enum for routes gives you **autocompletion** and **type safety** to perform only transition to routes supported by the coordinator.

 ### Components